Countries evacuating nationals from China virus areas

 - Russia has been in talks with China about evacuating its nationals from Wuhan and Hubei province.

-- The Dutch government is assessing ways to evacuate 20 of its citizens from Wuhan, press agency ANP reported.
+- The Dutch government is assessing ways to evacuate 20 citizens from Wuhan, press agency ANP reported.

 - Australia will help some citizens leave Hubei and quarantine them on Christmas Island.
-Prime Minister Scott Morrison did not say how many of the 600 Australians registered in the Hubei region could be helped, adding Australia would also be working to help New Zealand and Pacific island citizens in Hubei.
+Prime Minister Scott Morrison did not say how many of the 600 Australians registered in the Hubei region could be helped, adding Australia would also be working to help New Zealand and Pacific island citizens.

 - New Zealand said on Thursday it would charter a plane to assist its citizens wanting to leave Wuhan.
 Consular teams will work with health officials to ensure the risks of transmission of the virus to New Zealand are carefully managed.

-- Indonesia is preparing to evacuate its citizens from Wuhan and will quarantine them for at least 14 days on arrival to avoid contagion.
+- Indonesia is preparing to evacuate its citizens from Wuhan and will quarantine them for at least 14 days on arrival.
 Foreign Minister Retno Marsudi said the government is working with Beijing authorities on the evacuation.
-She said that there were at least 243 Indonesians in areas declared to be in lockdowns, the majority of whom were in Wuhan.
+She said that there were at least 243 Indonesians in areas declared to be in lockdowns, the majority in Wuhan.

-- France’s first plane to repatriate nationals from Wuhan was due to return to Paris on Thursday.
-The flight was to carry people with no symptoms, junior transport minister Jean-Baptiste Djebarri told television channel CNews.
+- France has evacuated some nationals from Wuhan.
+Earlier, junior transport minister Jean-Baptiste Djebarri told television channel CNews, France’s first flight would carry people with no symptoms.
 “These people will be put under quarantine.
-And then there will be a second flight, at a yet undefined date, with people showing symptoms ... who will be cared for in Paris,” he said
+And then there will be a second flight, at a yet undefined date, with people showing symptoms ... who will be cared for in Paris,” he said.

+- Thailand is sending a plane to Wuhan to bring back its citizens on Saturday, a government minister said.

 Compiled by Toby Chopra, Lisa Shumaker and Kenneth Maxwell; editing by Richard Pullin